cobilab/falcon/README.md

 ## USAGE ##

-To see the possible options type
+To see the possible options of FALCON type
 <pre>
 ./FALCON
 </pre>